svmiller/eh6127/lab-scripts/ols-diagnostics.md

     the Windows 95-era CGI.
 You know I’m right.
 Stay out of my mentions.

 [^4]: The distinction among these various standard error corrections
-    depend on the intersection of leverage points and sample size.
+    depends on the intersection of leverage points and sample size.
 For larger sample sizes, the distinctions don’t really materialize.
 For smaller sample sizes without a lot of leverage points, type “HC0” and “HC1” tend to underestimate standard errors.
 For smaller sample